 So how about you rearrange your pledge to: “new year, new…books.”

-Below I’m listing 20 of the best books for teens releasing in 2020!
+Below I’m listing 20 of the best books for teens released in 2020!

 1. Infinity Son by Adam Silvera

 Released January 14th 2020

 A new series about phoenixes and kids with superpowers has sparked to life with the release of Infinity Son!
 Silvera is best to know for his speculative contemporaries like More Happy Than Not and the bestselling What If It’s Us, and this is his first exciting foray into urban fantasy.